bvcsource/sxweb/docs/deploy.md

     # chcon -Rt httpd_sys_content_t /path/to/sxweb

+SXWeb needs to write to the data/ subdirectory.
+Make sure it is writable by the user under which the webserver is running and also verify that SELinux is not blocking write access to it:

+    # chcon -R -h -t httpd_sys_script_rw_t /path/to/sxweb/data

 ## TROUBLESHOOTING
 SXWeb will always try to tell you what is going wrong writing it to a log file.
 The first place to search for problems is `data/logs/sxweb.log`.
 Then you can look at the web server error log (on Ubuntu located in `/var/log/apache2/error.log`).